We believe equality can be achieved everywhere

 Why such a prize and why in Finland?

 Gender equality is a core value for Finland.
 It has been essential in shaping and defining the way we have built our nation to achieve the success of today.
 Because 2017 was Finland’s 100th anniversary of independence, the Government decided this year would offer an excellent opportunity to establish the first International Gender Equality Prize.

 The prize will be awarded to a person or organisation that has advanced gender equality in a globally significant way.
 In 2019 the prize amounts to EUR 300,000.
 The recipient will not be awarded the prize money; instead, they will identify a cause to which the prize money will be granted.
-In 2017 the prize money totals EUR 150,000 and will be financed using development cooperation appropriations.
+In 2017 the prize money totalled EUR 150,000 and was financed using development cooperation appropriations.

 We Finns are deeply proud of our achievements in gender equality.
 Because Finland has been a frontrunner in gender equality for over a century now, we see this award as a way to champion gender equality efforts worldwide.